DanielKuzn/conference-registration-app/README.md

 ---

-Developed by a student team as part of a software engineering project.
+Developed by a student team (Dawid Andrzejczak, Daniel Kuźnicki, Mateusz Matuszak, Adrian Rybiński, Kacper Woźny) as part of a software engineering project.
+The project concept was planned together.
+Each group member was tasked with preparing one of the classes and unit tests for a class created by another group member.